 The commenter expressed support for the Proposed Program and issuing new oil and gas leases in the GOM, arguing that oil and gas development helps meet U.S. energy needs and creates jobs and that production in the GOM produces fewer GHGs than in other regions.
-The commenter further
+The commenter further recommended that BOEM and other Federal agencies also consider planning other on- and offshore renewable energy and carbon capture developments.

-Louisiana, Iberia Parish Government, M. Larry Richard Document ID: BOEM-2022-0031-6585
+Louisiana, Iberia Parish Government, M. Larry Richard